Cinderella and others got dressed in their finery------------------------------------

 - The rhyme on "Gloucester" and "cost her" also dictated that the costume designer in my poem is female.
 Which made me feel like I was reinforcing gender stereotypes, in a way that I would prefer to avoid, but my rhyme-snobbery won out over my feminism :-)

-- The reference to the velvet-hating director is an in-joke about a friend of mine.
+- The reference to the velvet-hating director is an in-joke about my friend Stuart.

 - On performance night, this ode was performed by Aoife Davis as the costume designer, dressing Jessica Rudholm in a beautiful gown.